 Adequate nutrition and hydration

 If you’re able to find a few minutes a day, you can start a journal of your baby’s NICU journey along with your lived experience.
-This can be an outlet for your emotions and needs if you aren’t able to get that met in a timely manner with a professional or friend.
-Journaling is also a great conductor for developing clarity, insight and sometimes resolution.
+Journaling can be an outlet for your emotions and needs and is also a great conductor for developing clarity, insight and sometimes resolution.

 Engage in a hobby

-Do you enjoy listening to music?
+Do you enjoy listening to music or podcasts?
 Perhaps you can play your favorite music on the way to the hospital to invoke warm and inviting feelings.
 Do you love exercise?
-If you’ve been cleared by your OB/GYN and/or your health professional to exercise, try fitting in a few minutes of gentle walking, perhaps even around the hospital grounds.
+If you’ve been cleared by your health professional to exercise, try fitting in a few minutes of gentle walking, perhaps even around the hospital grounds.
 This is a great way to take a break and still be on-site.